pika/pika/README.rst

 Connection recovery
 -------------------

-Some RabbitMQ clients using automated connection recovery mechanisms to reconnect and recover channels and consumers in case of network errors.
+Some RabbitMQ clients use automated connection recovery mechanisms to reconnect and recover channels and consumers in case of network errors.

-Connection recovery is mostly valuable in case of consumers, because they are long-running tasks doing smaller pieces of work on each message, hence they can be restarted on errors.

-Different connection adapters alow you to set up different approaches to connection recovery.
+Different types of connection adapters alow you to set up different approaches to connection recovery.

 For BlockingConnection adapter exception handling can be used to check for connection errors.
 Simplified example: